 This article will address some key questions of the recommended amounts of dried fruits and nuts your body needs, and the best time frame for consummation.

-Benefits and Drawbacks of Dried Fruits and Nuts for bodybuilders
+Benefits and Drawbacks of Dried Fruits for bodybuilding

 The first thing you need to take under consideration when consuming dried fruits is the amount of added sugar they contain.
 Most manufacturers add additional sugar in the dried fruit mix which is completely unnecessary, given the natural high fructose levels they contain initially.